 What is the Times Interest Earned Ratio (Cash Basis)?

 The Times Interest Earned (Cash Basis) (TIE-CB) ratio is very similar to the Times Interest Earned Ratio.
-Times Interest Earned (Cash Basis) ratio measures a company’s ability to make periodic interest payments on its debt.
+Times Interest Earned (Cash Basis) measures a company’s ability to make periodic interest payments on its debt.
 The main difference between the two ratios is that Times Interest Earned (Cash Basis) utilizes adjusted operating cash flow rather than earnings before interest and taxes (EBIT).
 Thus, the ratio is computed on a “cash basis”, which only takes into account how much disposable cash a business has on hand.
 This is cash that can be used to make debt repayments.

 A relatively high TIE-CB ratio indicates that a company has a lot of cash on hand that it can devote to repaying debts, thus lowering its probability of default.
 This makes the business a more attractive investment for debt providers.
 Conversely, a low TIE-CB means that a company has less cash on hand to devote to debt repayment.
 Thus, there would be a higher probability of default.